serge-community/zing/docs/ref-commands.md

 ### `refresh_stats`

-Recalculates all file statistics ensuring that they are up-to-date.
-Files in disabled projects are processed too.
+Recalculates all file statistics for active projects, ensuring they are up-to-date.

 A background process will create a task for every file to make sure calculated statistics data is up to date.
 When the task for a file completes then further